 The Community Garden initiative is a part of a larger food security movement at Ohio University and in Athens county.
 In alignment with the Sustainability Plan, a garden open to the campus community fosters citizenship, stewardship and justice.
 Gardeners will engage in a healthy lifestyle change, forming harmonious relationships with the natural world and other community members.
 Gardening is a great way to save money, enjoy local food, and build knowledge of sustainability.

 A community garden plot may be adopted by a student group, a department, or an individual at no cost.
 Tools, resources and education will be provided to any who request it.

-Anyone interested in reserving a plot at the Ecohouse Community Garden for Spring 2013 may fill out the application form to the right.
+Anyone interested in reserving a plot at the Ecohouse Community Garden for Fall 2014 may fill out the application form to the right.